feroldi/ricing/chapter1/item2.md

 ---

 Well, now we know how to load in out custom colors and fonts.
-But, where do we put these files?
-Following the directory structure from [Item 1](./item1.md), these will all be in the `$HOME` directory.
+But, where do we put `.Xresources`?
+Following the directory structure from [Item 1](./item1.md), It will be in the `$HOME` directory.
 I lay them out like
 this:

     $ tree ~/